MichaelWitt/homework2responsiveportfolio/README.md

 Hello!
 My name is Mike.
 I am a dreamer, designer, and developer.
 Welcome to my portfolio!

 I created it using Html, CSS, and Bootstrap.
 I incorporated Bootstrap elements to make the website easy to read, beautiful, and functional.
-The code required to get to the final product consisted of: adding a navbar with working links, creating 3 html pages for the site, uploading working pictures, inputting a background, making a contact form, displaying portfolio pictures using containers/rows/columns, writing text for paragraphs, updating font/color/text-size/margins/layout using Css, implementing the contact form and navbar links with javascript, and giving it a special artist's touch.
+The code required to get to the final product consisted of: adding a navbar with working links, creating 3 html pages for the site, uploading working pictures, inputting a background, making a contact form, displaying portfolio pictures using containers/rows/columns, adding semantic elements, writing text for paragraphs, updating font/color/text-size/margins/layout using Css, implementing the contact form and navbar links with javascript, and giving it a special artist's touch.

 Thanks for stopping in!
 I look forward to working together to make the present and future a better place.